mscherbaum/localherokuconnect/README.md

 - Install <a href='https://devcenter.heroku.com/articles/heroku-command'>Heroku toolbelt/CLI</a>
 - run <tt>heroku create</tt>

-Follow the instructions set out in:
+Follow the instructions set out in: <a href="https://medium.com/@mscherbaum/local-development-with-heroku-connect-582d919985a6">Local development with Heroku Connect</a>

 If you want to create your own app
 ==================